MarkBaker/EnumHelper/README.md

 ## License

-This librar is released under the MIT License (MIT).
+This library is released under the MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.